RHuebsch13/Izzit-Dictionary-/README.md

 * log in to the website
 * navigate through the site
 * add words and definitions they want to share with others
-* edit words they added to correct possible mistakes or add updates
+* edit words they've added, to correct possible mistakes or add updates
-* delete words they added
+* delete words they've added

 ## Design choices